36 Brilliant Blogging Tools to Help You Write Better, Publish More, and Increase Traffic

 One advantage of Google Docs is that you can access your documents anywhere, regardless of your device.
 For a blogger on the go, this is a must-have feature!

 Price: Google Docs is free to use.
-You can upgrade to G Suite for additional features and applications, starting at $6 per month.
+You can upgrade to Google Workspace for additional features and applications, starting at $6 per month.

 Blogs have a lot of moving parts.
 Project management tools can help you stay organized, so your blogging tasks stay on track.